 This recipe is one my Mom used to make when she had dinner parties.
-She got it from a friend of hers, Margo!
-Margo was probably one of the best cooks in the world…according to my mother!
-It must be true because I have made several of her recipes.
-They are classics and will never leave my personal cookbook!
+She got it from a friend in 1982…back in the dark ages!

 In your mixing bowl combine the softened cream cheese, sugar, and eggs.
 Beat until smooth and creamy.

 Pour into an unbaked pie shell.
-Bake in a preheated 350 ° oven for 30 minutes or until filling is firm.
+Bake in a preheated 350 °F oven for 30 minutes or until filling is firm.

 Remove pie from the oven and place on a cooling rack.
-Allow to cool until cold.
+Allow to cool to room temperature.

-Spread a 1 cup layer of sour cream on top of the baked cheesecake layer.
-Chill 1 hour.
+Spread 1 cup sour cream on top of the baked cheesecake layer.
+Chill for1 hour.

 Over medium heat, on your stove top, cook raspberry and corn starch mixture.
 Stirring constantly!

 Tip: Do not use a wooden spoon you are fond of unless you love the color raspberry red!
-Obviously I’m not a big fan of the wooden spoon I was using, to sentence it to a life of raspberry blush!
+Obviously I’m not a big fan of the wooden spoon I was using, since I sentenced it to a life of raspberry blush!

 As you continue to fold the two mixtures together you create this marvelous raspberry cream.
-Make sure to continuing folding it until completely combined.
+Make sure to continuing folding the whipped cream and raspberry filling until completely combined.

 Spoon the beautiful fluffy raspberry cream mixture on top of the sour cream layer.